DIGITAL IMAGE RESTORATION - HOW IT'S DONE

 8) CUTTING AND PASTING IS FAIR...
 MOSTLY

 Now, I have to admit that I cheated just a bit by using a DC Bullet I had restored for my backgrounds for this website.
-Rather than re-invent the wheel, I did what they always did in those days to recreate the DC bullet: "cut and paste" and back then, they were actually IN REALITY cutting and pasting.
+Rather than re-invent the wheel, I did what they always did in those days to recreate the DC bullet: "cut and paste" and back then, they were actually IN REALITY cutting a physical piece of paper and pasting it where it was needed.
 Further cheating involved correcting the rotation caused by scanning on both pages from the start.
 The seemingly straight line of the roll call - when you zoom in on it - looks like an arc when you scan from side-to-side.
 So I had to rotate both halves toward the center to begin with - and then even further when I went to straighten the roll call lines.

 So, I'm almost done - taking into consideration that my only real contribution is as a colorist, what I did then was take it a step further.
-I used my knowledge of the characters and extrapolations of ethnicity and powers that had been made by other writers (John Byrne, for example, when he created the Next Men) and applied them here.
+I used my knowledge of the characters and extrapolations of ethnicity and powers that had been made by other writers (George Perez, for example, who placed the Amazons squarely in the Mediterranean and John Byrne when he created the Next Men) and applied them here.

 For instance, Superman would never tan or have a sunburn - so his skin would be particularly fair.
-Same with Alan Scott/Green Lantern, who's protected by his ring's energy not only from environment, but from aging.
+Same with Alan Scott/Green Lantern, who's protected by his ring's energy (Starheart, if you prefer) not only from environment, but from aging.
 Also, there's little sun exposure for Batman & Robin, whose operations were conducted at night and who - by extrapolation - sleep quite a bit of the daytime away.
 By that same logic, Starman, Dr. Mid-Nite & Black Canary, all of whose adventures were shown in the Golden Age to be primarily at night, would also have limited sun exposure.
-The Spectre, being... er - a ghost for lack of a better term, remains, well, white as a sheet.
+The Spectre, being a ghost/spirit entity for lack of a better term, remains, well, white as a sheet.
 The Flash/Jay Garrick's speed force aura wouldn't protect him from the sun - only from friction while using his super-speed.
 Anyone else would likely be a little on the red side for having worked in the sun - particularly the Atom (Al Pratt), who was a bit of a blue collar gent.

-Further, Hawkman is Egyptian & Wonder Woman is of Mediterranean descent, which would lend them both more of an olive hue (I'm not sure why that term is used - it's not a green hue... maybe it's a Mediterranean term).
+Hawkman, as depicted in his origin story, is Egyptian (Prince Khufu was even depicted as blonde in the original comic) & Wonder Woman is of Mediterranean descent, which would lend them both more of an olive hue (I'm not sure why that term is used - it's not a green or black color... maybe it's a Mediterranean term).

 I also wanted to vary the color schemes just a bit.
 There's no way all of them went to the same fabric store or tailor, right?
 I'd already done that with the blue in Batman's cape, etc., so I extended it to reds and yellows, as well.
 You'll note that Robin & Batman's yellows are "dirtier", carrying more of a grayish tinge, while Dr. Fate and Wonder Woman have a more golden color to their yellows.
 In the red spectrum, I didn't give a lot of variation, but Dr. Mid-Nite's tunic is dark red (bordering on maroon), Superman & Starman's red is deeper, Flash, Green Lantern & the Original Red Tornado remain brighter/tomato, while Red Tornado II is a bit brighter, still.